Degen-dev/Degeneracy/README.md

 # License

-This project is licensed under a BSD-3-Clause License.
+This project is licensed under a BSD 3-Clause License.